piedraj/AnalysisCMS/README.md

     export PATH=$HOME/.local/bin:/afs/cern.ch/cms/lumi/brilconda-1.0.3/bin:$PATH

-_Do this only if you want to update the brilcalc version._
+Do this the first time.
+Do it also if you want to update the brilcalc version.

     pip uninstall brilws

     pip install --install-option="--prefix=$HOME/.local" brilws

+Check your brilcalc version.

+    brilcalc --version
+    2.0.5

 Get the luminosity values that you need.